zoom/meetingsdk-auth-endpoint-sample/README.md

-# Zoom Meeting SDK Sample Signature Node.js
+# Zoom Meeting SDK Auth Endpoint Sample Node.js

 Use of this sample app is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html).

 ---

-**NOTE:** This Sample App has been updated to use [SDK App](https://marketplace.zoom.us/docs/guides/build/sdk-app) type credentials instead of [JWT App](https://marketplace.zoom.us/docs/guides/build/jwt-app) type credentials.
+**NOTE:** This sample app has been updated to use [Meeting SDK app type](https://marketplace.zoom.us/docs/guides/build/sdk-app) credentials instead of [JWT app type](https://marketplace.zoom.us/docs/guides/build/jwt-app) type credentials.

 ---

-This is a Node.js / Express server that generates a [Web or Native Meeting SDK signature](https://marketplace.zoom.us/docs/sdk/native-sdks/web/signature) via an http request from your frontend for use in the Web or Native Meeting SDKs.
+This is a Node.js / Express server that generates a [Meeting SDK JWT](https://marketplace.zoom.us/docs/sdk/native-sdks/web/signature) via an http request for authorized use of the Meeting SDK.

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)